Title: Toretto Enterprises, INC.

 For what seemed like the hundredth time in twenty-four hours, Dom's jaw nearly hit the floor as she twisted his words.

-"There's that nasty mouth that's always getting you in trouble."
+"There's that smart mouth that's always getting you in trouble."
 He reached over and slowly caressed her thigh before squeezing it gently.
 "I love it."

 "Hmm."
 Letty smiled and tapped the side of her nose, as if she had a secret.
 "Yes, well, the things you could have done to me this morning," she reminded him.
 The low groan that escaped Dominic's mouth did not go unnoticed; obviously he was kicking himself for his little stunt.